 After using a knife to cut the sticker, the packaging starts to unfold.

-This is some of the most innovative packaging I’ve seen in a while.
+It’s some of the most innovative packaging I’ve seen in a while.
 It’s cheap, easy to ship, keeps the fragile items safe, and leaves a lasting impression.

 Also inside is some information on the cup, and a little bit about the artisan.